No Start-Up Costs Business Ideas for Women

 As with any business, the more time and effort you put into it, the more income you can earn so remember that even if you lack all the funds you need to ramp a business into high gear from the outset, it should not deter you from starting on the entrepreneurial path (only in small steps.)

 You do not need to have a business license to take advantage of any of the ideas listed below, but you do need a social security or employer identification number (EIN).
 Some of these businesses offer payments via PayPal; others require a bank account where payments can be deposited.
 You can also opt to have a checked mailed to an address.
 Any income you make must be reported on your personal income tax return.
+Here are just three common ways to earn some extra dough without accumulating an inventory of items:

 Writing Online Articles for Profit